pspete/psPAS/docs/collections/_docs/10-compatibility.md

     - `GroupID`
     - `memberID`
 - The Gen1 API endpoint can be used by using the `GroupName` & `UserName` parameters.
-- Gen1 API depreciated from 12.3
+- Gen1 API deprecated from 12.3

 ### Get-PASUser